After a review, 'Barbie' movie will show in the Philippines, after all

 Warner Bros. defended the map, saying it "is a whimsical, child-like crayon drawing" that was not intended to make any kind of statement.
 Still, many saw the map as the studio giant pandering to China's movie market, which is worth billions of dollars and growing.

-Philippine Senator Francis Tolentino, who initially pushed last week for the movie to be reviewed by regulators, called the decision "sad."
+Philippine Sen. Francis Tolentino, who initially pushed last week for the movie to be reviewed by regulators, called the decision "sad."

 Sen. Francis Tolentino, who wanted the 'Barbie' movie banned in the PH, says he was saddened by MTRCB's decision.— ABS-CBN News (@ABSCBNNews) July 11, 2023